mdechiaro/vctools/README.md

   - flask
   - pyvmomi

-Quick Install:
+Install:

     sudo pip install argparse flask requests pyvmomi PyYAML cp .vctoolsrc.yaml.example ~/.vctoolsrc.yaml
     sudo ln -s /path/to/vctools/main.py /usr/local/bin/vctools

-If you wish to share this proect with other users, then copy the file to the root of the project and edit the group perms so that they are readable.
+If you wish to share this project with other users, then copy the file to the root of the project and edit the group permissions so that they are readable.

     cp /path/to/vctools/.vctoolsrc.yaml.example \